College of Science and Health > Academics > Speech Language Pathology > Bilingual English-Spanish Specialization Certificate for SLP (BESSC-SLP)

 Here at DePaul University we are committed to following the Vincentian mission and doing “What Must Be Done".
 Our state of the art M.S.
 Speech Language Pathology Program curriculum will allow bilingual English-Spanish speaking students to complete specialized coursework and clinical practica underscoring a thorough level of competence across scientific, theoretical, and clinical knowledge and skills in order to equitably serve the needs of primarily Spanish speaking individuals with communication disabilities.
 Here we believe in narrowing the gap between our profession and the community served.
 DePaul students will enter the work force ready to serve, advocate, and lead.

-Typical and atypical bilingual speech and language development as applied to assessment and intervention of communication disordered bilingual young children and adolescents will be examined.
+SLP 462 - ASSESSMENT AND INTERVENTION OF YOUNG BILINGUAL CHILDREN WITH COMMUNICATION DISORDERS (2 cr) Typical and atypical bilingual speech and language development as applied to assessment and intervention of communication disordered bilingual young children and adolescents will be examined.
 Etiology, psychological, linguistic and cultural characteristics with specific attention to developmental and acquired disorders will be discussed.
 Principles, models and theories for evidence-based assessment and treatment of bilingual speech and language disordered young children and adolescents will be reviewed.
-A service learning experience will be completed.

-Evaluation and intervention of linguistic and cognitive systems in normal and disordered bilingual adults will be examined.
-Assessment and intervention strategies and cross-linguistic issues as it pertains to speech, language, and swallowing disorders will be discussed.
-A service learning experience will be completed.
+SLP 464 - ASSESSMENT AND INTERVENTION OF BILINGUAL ADULTS WITH COMMUNICATION DISORDERS (2 cr) Evaluation and intervention of linguistic and cognitive systems in normal and disordered bilingual adults will be examined.
+Strategies and cross-linguistic issues as it pertains to speech, language, and swallowing disorders will be discussed.

-For questions about our Bilingual Speech Language Pathology Program, email Dr. Elia Olivares, our Director of Culturally and Linguistically Diverse Programs, at email@example.com.
+For questions about our Bilingual Speech Language Pathology Programming, email Dr. Elia Olivares, our Director of Culturally and Linguistically Diverse Programs, at email@example.com